Stonyfield Organic Yogurt – Review

 I love yogurt, not only because it tastes great, but also because it is a very healthy part of my diet.
 The main ingredient in yogurt is milk, live and active cultures, plus other ingredients such as different fruits and flavors, fortified with vitamins.
 Yogurt is made by adding cultures of certain bacteria to milk.
 These microorganisms convert the lactose in the milk to lactic acid.
 The lactic acid gives yogurt its characteristic tart taste and causes the milk to form a soft curd.

 Yogurt is a great source of calcium, for strong bones, as well as an aid to speed up metabolism and improve digestion.

-I was very surprised by the large variance in all the listed Nurtition Facts groups in the Stonyfield Low Fat yogurt versus the store brand Low Fat yogurt.
-As you can see the store brand yogurt is much higher in calories, total fat, sodium and sugar, and contains half the calcium, fo the organic yogurt.
+I was very surprised by the large variance in all the listed Nutrition Facts groups in the Stonyfield Low Fat yogurt versus the store brand Low Fat yogurt.
+As you can see the store brand yogurt is much higher in calories, total fat, sodium, and sugar, and contains half the calcium, of organic yogurt.
 The price of the Oikos Organic Greek Yogurt was $2.19, the Stonyfield Low Fat Organic yogurt was $1.99, and the store brand Low Fat yogurt was $.89.
 So here is proof to the famous quote: “you get what you pay for”.